Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

                                                  default_path="path/hist_temp.xlsx",
                                                  exposed_type="numpy")

-sales_cfg = Config.configure_excel_data_node(id="sale_history",
+sales_history_cfg = Config.configure_excel_data_node(id="sales_history",
-                                             default_path="path/sale_history.xlsx",
+                                             default_path="path/sales.xlsx",
                                              sheet_name=["January", "February"],
                                              exposed_type=SaleRow)
 ```

-In lines 3-5, we define a custom class `SaleRow`, representing an the Excel file row.
+In lines 3-5, we define a custom class `SaleRow`, representing a row in the Excel file.

 In lines 7-9, we configure an Excel data node.
 The _id_ identifier is "historical_temperature".
 Its _scope_ is
 `SCENARIO` (default value), and the default path is the file hist_temp.xlsx.
 With _has_header_ being True, the
 Excel file must have a header.
 The _sheet_name_ is not provided so Taipy will use the default value "Sheet1".

 In lines 10-13, we add another Excel data node configuration.
-The _id_ identifier is "sale_history", the
+The _id_ identifier is "sales_history", the
 default `SCENARIO` scope is used.
 Since we have a custom class pre-defined for this Excel file, we will provide it in
 the _exposed_type_.
 We also provide the list of specific sheets we want to use as the _sheet_name_ parameter.